Is your skin starting to feel like the picture above? Dry cracked and sore? Are you wondering what you can do besides putting on creams and lotions?

 - Less hot showers and more baths.
 If you do love your hot showers, moisturize yourself with oil afterwards.
 The wetness of your skin combined with oil will feel like lotion and keep you hydrated longer than a store bought lotion will.

 - Stay hydrated in multiple ways.
 Water loss is significant from our bodies in winter time.
 You wouldn't think it with being bundled up, but the dry air really contributes to this.
 Eat your water with soups and stews, moist oatmeal in the mornings.
-Drink warm water or herbal tea throughout the day.
+Drink warm water or herbal/green tea throughout the day.
 It is like a constant wave of fresh water for your lymph system.
 Take warm salt water baths.
 You can buy a box of wonderful sea salt from the store, or try one of our herbal salt soaks.

 - Eat for your skin including root vegetables like squash, pumpkin, carrots, fall fruits like pears and apples regularly, moistening grains/seeds like oats or chia seeds if you can, mangos, berries, seaweed, spices like ginger, pepper, garlic, and onions are wonderful for the digestion and nourishing our skin.
 Nuts and seeds are a great source of good fats for the skin too this time of year.
 Keep your foods warm and limit raw crispy salads to lunch time when our digestive fire is strongest to break down the raw foods.
 If you love salads, add something warm to them, like maple candied pecans, or sautéd chicken, etc. use your imagination.